nestauk/narrowing_ai_research/README.md

 Data is stored in `data/raw`

-It also fetches a topic model trained on arXiv abstracts identified as AI
+It also fetches a topic model trained on arXiv abstracts identified as AI.
 The model is stored in `models/topsbm`

 ## Processing data